aws/amazon-ecs-agent/scripts/ecs-anywhere-install-instruction.md

     	(optional) ecs endpoint that can be used to different requests to ECS internal endpoints --skip-registration
-    	(optional) if this is enabled, ssm agent install and instance registration with ssm is skipped
+    	(optional) if this is enabled, ssm agent install and instance registration with ssm is skipped --no-start
+    	(optional) if this flag is provided, ssm agent, docker and ecs agent will not be started by the script despite being installed.
 ```